andela-dmigwi/bc-9-Pomodoro-Timer/README.md

 ### bc-9-Pomodoro-Timer
 Repo will hold information about a pomodoro timer

+To run the app install the virtual environmnent and `requirements.txt`

 ###What is a pomodoro timer??
 This is a timer that counts time periods each with a default interval of 25 minutes but the interval can be adjusted.
 There is a short break between each cycle with a default time of 5 minutes but its adjustable